Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

 Source: NatureServe, Tree-of-heaven

-The Clematis growing wild at Aquia Landing park in Stafford County smells wonderful - but it's a non-native species.
+The Clematis growing wild at Aquia Landing park in Stafford County smells wonderful - but it is a non-native species.
 The native version is an equally-pretty climbing vine with a white flower, but it lacks the perfume of the non-native species.
 The hydrilla that is expanding along the bed of the Potomac may clog the channels into marinas.
-Still, it's clearly serving the function of submerged aquatic vegetation, trapping silt and providing a place for invertebrates to grow.
+Still, it is clearly serving the function of submerged aquatic vegetation, trapping silt and providing a place for invertebrates to grow.

-Some non-native species spread beyond where they are planted, but are minimally invasive.
-Daffodils and periwinkle are indicators of old homesteads, but do not spread wildly into nearby habitats.
+Not all non-native species are invasive.
+Some do not spread beyond where they are planted, and others are minimally invasive.
+Corn, wheat, and soybeans do not grow in pastures or forests; those species require human care.
+Daffodils and periwinkle are non-native indicators of old homesteads, but do not spread wildly into nearby habitats.

 daffodils are not a native species, but rarely expand beyond where they were planted